misje/opencti-wazuh-connector/docs/source/opencti.rst

 This relationship is used by this connector in lieu of direct indicator support.
-If an observable is found in Wazuh, and an indicator is linked to that observable, an indicdent can be created.
+If an observable is found in Wazuh, and an indicator is linked to that observable, an incident can be created.

 Identities